Tired of embarrassing and painful fever blisters that pop up at the worst possible time? Learn how to use Castor Oil for Cold Sores to help!

 They commonly develop on the edges of the lip, but they might also be seen on the chin, cheeks, or around the nose.

 A fever blister is actually caused by the herpes virus type one.
 You may have this virus in your body without even knowing it until it is awakened and presents itself in the form of a cold sore.

-While there are no known cures for the herpes virus that causes cold sores, you can use castor oil for fever blisters with successful outcomes.
-The ricinoleic acid in the castor oil has great anti-viral and antibacterial properties.
+While there is no known cure for the herpes virus that causes cold sores, you can use castor oil for fever blisters with successful outcomes.
+The ricinoleic acid in castor oil has great anti-viral and antibacterial properties.
 This means that it can help the virus to return to a dormant state and kill any bacteria that might be worsening your sore.